4ms/metamodule/docs/simulator-ext-plugins.md

   the plugin normally and see if you get the same error.

-  I would not be surprised if there are other limiations, so please report it (via email, the forum, or open a github issue) if you find something.
+  I would not be surprised if there are other limitations, so please report it (via email, the forum, or open a github issue) if you find something.